Best Combustion Analyzer (Flue Gas Exhaust)

-What to look out for when undertaking a Combustion Analysis? (extra tips)
+What to Look Out for When Performing a Combustion Analysis?
+(Extra Tips)

 Ensure the analyzer is stored well within specifications.

-When using the analyzer, condensation may occur, and the water trap will slowly fill with water.
-Keep track of this.
-Empty as necessary.
-Always empty the water trap before storing and retiring the unit.
+When using the analyzer, condensation may occur and the water trap will slowly fill with water.
+Keep track of this and empty as necessary.
+Always empty the water trap before storing the unit.

-The CO and O2 sensors typically have a rated life of 2 years.
-If well taken care of, they can last longer (up to 3 years) but require more frequent calibration.
+The CO and O2 sensors typically have a life of 2 years.
+If taken care of, they can last longer (up to 3 years) but require more frequent calibration.

-Ensure periodic calibration every 6 months so that the performance of the detector remains within specification.
+Ensure periodic calibration every 6 months so the performance of the detector remains within specification.

 Follow best practices when selecting a combustion gas sample location for analyzing appliances.
 Follow local codes and appliance manufacturer instructions (i.e., NFGC, ANSI, BPI).

-The typical scale of concentration for any gas is %vol. The means how much % of the air volume is taken up in a volumetric measure by the gas.
-There are other measures based on weight and mols, this is not important as gas detection primarily involves readings on a volumetric basis, hence %vol.
+The typical scale of concentration for any gas is %vol. The means what % of the air volume is taken up by the gas in a volumetric measure.
+There are other measures based on weight and mols, but gas detection primarily involves readings on a volumetric basis.

-The part per million (ppm) scale has a direct conversion from %.
-10,000ppm = 1%.
-Both these values are interchangeable.
-Once ppm values enter the 1000s, it is customary to start using %vol, as it is easier to say 1.1%vol instead of 11,000ppm.
+The parts per million (ppm) scale has a direct conversion from %.
+10,000 ppm = 1%.
+Both of these values are interchangeable.
+Once ppm values enter the 1000s, it is customary to start using %vol, as it is easier to say 1.1% vol than 11,000 ppm.